 - Automated perimetry $72.25 - usually you will receive a Medicare rebate of $54.20

-- If you have been referred by another optometrist, a Medicare item 10905 will be bulk billed, so will be at no additional cost to you.
+- If you have been referred by another optometrist or medical practitioner, a Medicare initial consultation fee will be bulk billed, so will be at no additional cost to you.
 Otherwise the fee will be $88.70, of which you will receive a $56.80 rebate from Medicare.

 Following your consultation